-Hebrew Winter Clothing: How to Use the Hebrew Word for Scarf Posted by Ayana on Feb 19, 2018 in Vocabulary
+Hebrew Winter Clothing: How to Use the Hebrew Word for Scarf Posted by Ayana on Feb 19, 2018 in Uncategorized

 Stylish winter clothing can illuminate any bleak cold day.
 Scarves, for instance, not only keep your neck warm, but also upgrade your outfit.
 An elegant way to wear a dull jacket or a simple cardigan, for example, is to wrap a chic scarf around your neck.
 On winter days or autumn evenings, Israeli boys and girls keep warm and fashionable with scarves.